Weyl Calculus on Graded Groups: Abstract

 The aim of this paper is to establish a pseudo-differential Weyl calculus on graded nilpotent Lie groups $G$ which extends the celebrated Weyl calculus on $\mathbb{R}^n$.
 To reach this goal, we develop a symbolic calculus for a very general class of quantization schemes, following~\cite{MR1}, using the H\"{o}rmander symbol classes $S^m_{\rho, \delta}(G)$ introduced in \cite{FR}.
 We particularly focus on the so-called symmetric calculi, for which quantizing and taking the adjoint commute, among them the Euclidean Weyl calculus, but we also recover the (non-symmetric) Kohn-Nirenberg calculus, on $\mathbb{R}^n$ and on general graded groups~\cite{FR}.
 Several interesting applications follow directly from our calculus: expected mapping properties on Sobolev spaces, the existence of one-sided parametrices and the G\r{a}rding inequality for elliptic operators, and a generalization of the Poisson bracket for symmetric quantizations on stratified groups.

 In the particular case of the Heisenberg group $\mathbb{H}_n$, we are able to answer the fundamental questions of this paper: which, among all the admissible quantizations, is the natural Weyl quantization on $\H$?
-And which are the criteria that determine it uniquely?
-The surprisingly simple but compelling answers raise the question whether what is true for $ \mathbb{R}^n$ and $ \mathbb{H}_n$ also extends to general graded groups, which we answer in the affirmative in this paper.

-Among other things, we discuss and investigate an analogue of the symplectic invariance property of the Weyl quantization in the setting of graded groups, as well as the notion of the Poisson bracket for symbols in the setting of stratified groups, linking it to the symbolic properties of the commutators.
+Among other things, we discuss and investigate an analogue of the symplectic invariance property of the Weyl quantization in the setting of graded groups, as well as a notion of noncommutative Poisson bracket for symbols in the setting of stratified groups.